digilias/embedded-rust-workshop/slides/session3.md

 # Exercise

-* Implement a driver using the `device-driver` for the rotary encoder
+* Implement a generic driver for the accelerometer
-* Example skeleton can be found in the session3 folder
+* Use `device-driver` crate for extra challenge
+* i2c address: 0x18
+* whoami register: 0x0f